London campus or live online

 Summative assessment breakdown

-For your pathway modules (character and creature design, character and creature modelling and presentation, character and creature technical direction), you will be assessed as follows:
+For your pathway modules (locomotion and mechanics, character performance, animals and creatures), you will be assessed as follows:

 For the collaborative module, you will be assessed as follows: